aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 1. Select **Review + create** and  **Create**.

+   > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+You can proceed to the next task if you receive a success message.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Task 4: Create load balancer resources

 In this section, you will configure load balancer settings for a backend address pool, then create a health probe and a load balancer rule.

-### Create a backend pool and add VMs to the backend pool
+### Task 4.1: Create a backend pool and add VMs to the backend pool

 The backend address pool contains the IP addresses of the virtual NICs connected to the load balancer.